Material Requirements Planning Guide [+ What Comes Next]

 ERP systems, on the other hand, plan and manage resources for multiple organizational functions, including finance, accounting, payroll, sales, operations, manufacturing, supply chain, supplier management, and much more.

-Businesses use ERP systems to maintain resource visibility across departments, and to streamline the resource management process for the whole company.
+Businesses use ERP systems and resource management software to plan their resources, maintain resource visibility across departments, and streamline the resource management process for the whole company.

 How proper inventory management improves material requirements planning: Next steps